JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 }
 ```

-You are the one who codes here, so corrupting your own code might not make much sense.
+You are the one who codes here, so corrupting your code might not make much sense.
 But imagine you have a more complex code and another coder needs to use a different queue URL for another method in another class... (another x3).
 It does not have to be intentional, if the variable visible, this gives the wrong message that the variable can be modified safely:

 ![](images/10.png)

-Don't let opportunity for things to go wrong, use `private` members/methods as a default and only allow access to what you really need to.
+Don't let the opportunity for things to go wrong, use `private` members/methods as a default and only allow access to what you need to.

 ### virtual/abstract/override modifier keywords

-The difference betweent the two is as simple as this:
+The difference between the two is as simple as this:
-- Virtual methods have an implementation defined in the base class, and allow the derived classes to override them.
+- Virtual methods have an implementation defined in the base class and allow the derived classes to override them.
 - Abstract methods do not so that forces the derived classes to provide one.

-When a `virtual` and `abstract` method is overriden in the derived class, the keyword `override` must be used:
+When a `virtual` and `abstract` method is overridden in the derived class, the keyword `override` must be used:

 ```csharp
 public class Worker : BackgroundService